tspindler-cms/DCS-A1/README.md

-# DCS-A1
-Vietnam War Vessels mod for the AI A-1 Skyraider in DCS
+# General Information A-1 mod for DCS

+This mod is released under the Creative Commons Attribution-NonCommercial-ShareAlike license, see LICENSE.md for details

+A mod of the A-1 Crusader for DCS, thanks to Hawkeye60, seabat, Beldin and Stratos.

+TeTeT